AutoViML/featurewiz/README.md

 Finally, it returns the list of variables selected.

-This list is ready for you to now to do further modeling.
+This list of selected features is ready for you to now to do further modeling.

 featurewiz works on any Multi-Class, Multi-Label Data Set.
 So you can have as many target labels as you want.
 You don't have to tell featurwiz whether it is a Regression or Classification problem.
 It will decide that automatically.